Heat styling natural gray hair

 Also, the plates of these tools emit negative ions, which work great on frizzy hair.
 That’s what we need for our natural gray hair.

-Negative ions capture moisture of our hair, minimize static and promote its shine.
+Negative ions capture moisture in our hair, minimize static and promote its shine.

 Tourmaline flat irons are also good at reducing frizz and static.
-Works well for coarse, wiry or tightly coiled hair.
+They work well for coarse, wiry, or tightly coiled hair.

 Best Flat Iron for Gray Hair: